In the event of a sudden emergency, you may have just minutes

 what you and your family need, and ending up in the right place.
 Planning ahead

-is crucial; this five-step plan can help get you
+is crucial; this five-step plan can help get youand your family on the road to safety:

 1. Arrange Your Evacuation Ahead of Time